Post-Disaster Infrastructure Assessment: Roads, Bridges, and Lifelines from Space

 Road Network Damage

-Landslide blockages: Debris from landslides covering road segments is visible in VHR optical imagery and detectable as coherence/backscatter changes in SAR.
+Landslide blockages: Debris from landslides covering road segments is visible in VHR optical imagery and detectable as coherence/backscatter changes in SAR (landslide detection methods combine both).
 The combination of road network data (OpenStreetMap or national road databases) with landslide detection maps identifies which roads are blocked.

 Flooding: SAR flood extent maps overlaid on road networks show which road segments are inundated and to what depth (estimated from surrounding terrain elevation).